PapiHack/devfest-dakar-2022-demo-gitops/README.md

 You'll find the following directories in this project :

 - `infra`: contains manifest files in order to setup a local kubernetes cluster.
 I often use [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) to create local kubernetes cluster for experimenting and learning new stuff.
-Run the following command in order to create one :
+You can install it and Run the following command in order to create one :

 ```bash
 kind create cluster --config infra/cluster-setup.yaml --name devfest-dakar-2022